Coal mining: Production

 Coal is mined commercially in over 50 countries.
 7,921 million metric tons (Mt) of coal were produced in 2019, a 70% increase over the 20 years since 1999.
 In 2018, the world production of brown coal (lignite) was 803.2 Mt, with Germany the world's largest producer at 166.3 Mt.
 China is most likely the second largest producer and consumer of lignite globally although specific lignite production data is not made available.

 Coal production has grown fastest in Asia, while Europe has declined.
 Since 2011, world coal production has been stable, with decreases in Europe and US offset by increases from China, Indonesia and Australia.
 The top coal mining nations are:

 Economic impact

-Globally coal mining is highly concentrated in certain jurisdictions, concentrating much of the social and economic impacts of the industry.
-Globally the industry directly employs over 7 million workers, which creates millions of indirect jobs.
-In many parts of the world, producers have reached peak coal as the global economy shifts away from fossil fuels like coal to address climate change.
-A 2020 study found that renewables jobs could feasibly be created in these geographies to replace many of the coal mining jobs as part of a just transition; however, renewable energy was not suitable in some of the geographies with high concentrations of miners (such as in China).
+Energy production from coal mining is highly concentrated in certain jurisdictions, which also concentrates much of the social and economic impacts of the industry to these regions.
+The industry directly employs over seven million workers worldwide, which, in turn, creates millions of indirect jobs.

+In several parts of the world, producers have reached peak coal as some economies shift away from fossil fuels to address climate change.
+A 2020 study found that renewables jobs could feasibly be created in these geographies to replace many of the coal mining jobs as part of a just transition; however, renewable energy was not suitable in some of the geographies with high concentrations of miners, such as in China, which is far and away the leading coal-mining nation.